InfinityGrtx/Function-calculator/README.md

 # future plans
 the function calculator currently is more bare bones, and a first python project.
-- a web interface
+- a web application
-- a larger database of formulas
+- a larger database of formulas (possibly seperate)
+-